-3 Manufactured homes:
+Manufactured homes:

-4 Minimum 6 months reserves (PITIA) for 3-4 units

-5 Maximum Loan Amounts for AK and HI are \$970,800 (1 unit), \$1,243,050 (2 units), and \$1,502,475 (3-4 units)

-6 Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2022, the GSEs have not established different high balance/super conforming amounts for AK and HI Refer to the county specific loan limits to determine the maximum amount for a specific area

-7 Representative FICO using middle/lower method is required for underwriting and pricing purposes.
+- a) May be single or multi-wide and must meet requirements in Section 2.2.14; and - b) If > 95% LTV, then limited to MH Advantage\ or CHOICEHome\ properties; and must be submitted to National MI for non-delegated underwriting review (ineligible for delegated underwriting). - Minimum 6 months reserves (PITIA) for 3-4 units - Maximum Loan Amounts for AK and HI are \$1,209,750 (1-unit), \$1,548,975 (2-units), \$1,872,225 (3-units) and \$2,326,875 (4-units) - Available only for loan amounts eligible according to Fannie Mae high balance or Freddie Mac super conforming limits For 2025, the GSEs have not established different high balance/super conforming amounts for AK and HI Refer to the county specific loan limits to determine the maximum amount for a specific area - Representative FICO using middle/lower method is required for underwriting and pricing purposes.
+If no borrower has a GSE-eligible FICO score (permitted for 1-unit only), the respective GSE's requirements for non-traditional credit must be satisfied. - MI premium must be included in DTI for underwriting eligibility purposes and may be excluded from DTI for pricing purposes.